Syon House: Syon Park

 Syon Park is a 200-acre (80 hectare) park bordering the Thames, looking across the river to Kew Gardens.
 Near its banks is a tidal meadow flooded twice a day by the river.
 It contains more than 200 species of rare trees.
 Although the park and lake were designed by Capability Brown in 1760, their character today is nineteenth century.
 The circular pool has a copy of Giambologna's Mercury.
 The park and the house in the background were painted from across the Thames by J. M. W. Turner c.
 1802–1810 in the painting Zion House, Isleworth and in two capriccios in 1805.

 The Great Conservatory in the gardens, designed by Charles Fowler in the 1820s and completed in 1827, was the first conservatory to be built from metal and glass on a large scale.
 The conservatory is Grade I listed.

 Henry Percy, 11th Duke of Northumberland, who was head of the family from 1988 to 1995, was noted for planting many trees in the grounds of Syon.

 In 2002, the English poet Geoffrey Hill released a booklength poem, The Orchards of Syon, to much acclaim.
 The Orchards of Syon focuses on the history of the region and in particular on the orchard of rare trees first planted in Syon Abbey.

-The London Butterfly House was based in the grounds of Syon Park from 1981 until its closure on 28 October 2007 due to the Duke of Northumberland's plans to build a hotel complex on the land.
+The London Butterfly House was based in the grounds of Syon Park from 1981 until its closure on 28 October 2007 due to Ralph Percy, 12th Duke of Northumberland's plans to build a hotel complex on the land.
 In 2004, planning permission was granted for the deluxe £35-million Radisson Edwardian Hotel.
 In 2011, the Syon Park Waldorf Astoria hotel opened on the site.
 The hotel was renamed to the Hilton London Syon Park in 2013.